nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 \* = You must use different Subdomains on the same Domain Name, for the cookie (anti-CSRF).

-\* = If your Domain Name has a 2-part TLD (ie. co.uk) then you will need to amend the code.
+\* = If your Domain Name has a 2-part TLD (ie. co.uk) then you will need to fork & amend novnc_router.php - ideally we/someone will optimise this to better cater to all formats.

 ## 👥 PROXMOX USER REQUIREMENT 👥